AndreaStefanh/TNcontrol/README.md

 ## TODO

 - For the engine
-  - [ ] Add a flag to disable logs
   - [ ] Add syntax to query multiple people
   - [ ] Add support to query [Vegaresult](https://www.vegaresult.com/it/tournaments.php)
   - [ ] Add proxy support so ip address doesn't timeout

 - For the telegram interface
-  - [ ] Add support for the '--region' flag
   - [ ] Add support for doing an automatic query every day at a selectable time

 - For the terminal interface